ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

      rsvp: true,
    };
    ```
-2. The Viewer needs to acknowledge the request and respond via `POST`:
+2. The Viewer needs to acknowledge the request and respond via `postMessage()`:

    ```javascript
    {